4.5 The Story of the Atmosphere's PAC-MAN

 This reaction rate coefficient is fairly low.
 Other VOCs have reaction rate coefficients that are typically hundreds to hundreds of thousands of times greater, so the lifetime of most VOCs is hours to days.

 The atmospheric lifetime of a gas is very important for determining how far a gas can travel from its source.
 Some trace gases have lifetimes of hours, so unless they are made by atmospheric chemistry, they can't travel more than a few tens of kilometers from their sources.
 Other gases have much longer lifetimes; methane is a good example with its 10-year lifetime.
 In 10 years, it can travel from its sources to most anywhere around the globe, even to the stratosphere.
 NASA measures the amounts of several gases from space.
-An excellent NASA website for accessing these satellite data and having it plotted as global maps is the Center for Trace Gas Data & Information Website at the NASA Goddard Space Flight Center's Earth Sciences Distributed Active Archive Center (GES DISC).
+An excellent NASA website for accessing these satellite data and having it plotted as global maps is the Center for Trace Gas Data & Information Website at the NASA Goddard Space Flight Center's Earth Sciences Distributed Active Archive Center (GES DISC)(link is external).

 This concept of atmospheric lifetime is very important.
 For instance, what if an industry is spewing a chemical into the atmosphere that is toxic at a certain concentration in the atmosphere?
 Then it is important to know if that chemical is removed in less time than it takes to become toxic or if it is going to continue to build up at toxic levels and not leave the atmosphere for a long, long time.
 If the chemical's atmospheric lifetime is hundreds to thousands of years, then maybe we shouldn’t let that industry dump that chemical into the air.